Can we blame people for judging companies on their culture?

 How do you get your company culture across to prospective applicants and give them a great hiring experience?

-- Encourage your team to share – Share insights on social media into what it’s really like to work at your company.
-This could be anything from pictures of team events, to blog posts written by members of your team
+- Encourage your team to share– Share insights into what it’s really like to work at your company on social media.
+This could be anything from pictures of team events, to blog posts written by members of your team.

 2. Create a motivational work environment

 Is it the responsibility of management to motivate the troops?